Detecting problematic transactions in a consumer-to-consumer e-commerce network: Materials and methods

 \subsection{Data}

 Mercari is an online C2C marketplace service, where users trade various items among themselves.
 The service is operating in Japan and the United States.
-In the present study, we used the data obtained from the Japanese market.
+In the present study, we used the data obtained from the Japanese market between July 2013 and January 2019.
 In addition to normal transactions, we focused on the following types of problematic transactions: fictive, underwear, medicine, and weapon.
-Fictive transactions are defined as attempts to sell non-existing items.
+Fictive transactions are defined as selling non-existing items.
 Underwear refers to transactions of used underwear; they are prohibited by the service from the perspective of morality and hygiene.
 Medicine refers to transactions of medicinal supplies, which are prohibited by the law.
 Weapon refers to transactions of weapons, which are prohibited by the service because they may lead to crime.
 The number of sampled users of each type is shown in Table~\ref{table_summary}.